|No indication from New York Yankees on manager|

 |Written by Admin|

 After completing interviews with bench coach Don Mattingly, broadcaster Joe Girardi and first-base coach Tony Pena, general manager Brian Cashman and senior vice president of baseball operations Mark Newman joined Hank Steinbrenner and others Thursday at the team's spring training home in Tampa, Fla.
-Team president Randy Levine planned to return to New York.

 The Yankees' baseball operations executives were to come up with a recommendation for the team's top officials, which likely will carry a lot of weight.